DELTA: Decomposed Efficient Long-Term Robot Task Planning using Large Language Models: EVALUATION

 \subsection{Dataset}

-We use four scene graphs from the 3D Scene Graph dataset \cite{Armeni2019hierachical}: \textit{Kemblesville} ($9$ rooms, $16$ items) is paired with the \textit{Laundry} domain as an example for one-shot prompting \textit{Allensville} ($11$ rooms and $42$ items), \textit{Parole} ($7$ rooms, $31$ items) and \textit{Shelbiana} ($12$ rooms, $34$ items) are used to evaluate the rest three domains.
-Fig. \ref{fig:sg} illustrates the \textit{Shelbiana} scene and the corresponding scene graph.
-We implement the scene graphs as Python nested dictionaries.
+We use four scene graphs from the 3D Scene Graph dataset \cite{Armeni2019hierachical}: \textit{Kemblesville} ($9$ rooms, $16$ items) is paired with the \textit{Laundry} domain. \textit{Allensville} ($11$ rooms and $42$ items), \textit{Parole} ($7$ rooms, $31$ items), and \textit{Shelbiana} ($12$ rooms, $34$ items) are used to evaluate the rest four domains.
+We implement the SGs as nested dictionaries in Python.